-Watch out for mould and mildew
+Watch out for mold and mildew

 - Be extra diligent when cleaning.
 Check all the places that are within easy reach of your child.
-Be particularly mindful of corners, undersides of sinks and around the base of your bath tub or shower.
+Be particularly mindful of corners, undersides of sinks and around the base of your bathtub or shower.

 - If your child plays with bath toys, make sure that they are given a good shake to remove excess water after each bath.
-Store toys in mesh bag or container to allow air to circulate and naturally dry the bath toys.
+Store toys in a mesh bag or container to allow air to circulate and naturally dry the bath toys.

 - Keep the bathroom well ventilated.
-Airflow will help remove the moist air that mould loves so much.
+Airflow will help remove the moist air that mold loves so much.
 If you have an exhaust fan, turn it on during every bath or shower session.
 If you don’t have a fan open a window or, if possible, bath or shower with the door open.

 - Ensure that saturated bath mats and towels are hung out to dry.

 For further reading on what to do if your child eats mold, check out this guide.
 The guide refers to food mold but the dangers to your child are the same.